PEDRA: Evaluating the Realism of Pedestrian Dynamics in Video Generation: Related Work

 \section{Related Work}

+This work leverages video diffusion models (VDMs), which generate videos using the Diffusion Transformer (DiT) backbone \cite{peebles2023scalable} by performing denoising in a comrpessed latent space.
+A relevant history of VDMs is provided in the Appendix, Section \ref{sec:appdx_related}.\\

 \inlinesubsection{Pedestrian Trajectory Prediction.} Early work in this area relied on physics-inspired models \cite{helbing1995social,van2008reciprocal,bradley1993proposed}, which have been succeeded by deep learning methods that explicitly model complex social dynamics using LSTMs \cite{alahi_social_2016}, GANs \cite{gupta_social_2018}, and GNNs \cite{mohamed_social-stgcnn_2020, salzmann_trajectron_2020,shi_sgcn_2021}.
 State-of-the-art (SOTA) generative models based on transformers and diffusion now excel at synthesizing plausible, multi-modal trajectories \cite{yuan_agentformer_2021, gu_stochastic_2022, jiang_motiondiffuser_2023, chib_ms-tip_2024, ribeiro-gomes_motiongpt_2024}.
-Despite these advances, the predominant paradigm is to predict a short future horizon from past observations, often with limited generalization to unseen environments \cite{trajclip_2024, bae_continuous_2025}.
-This focus on conditional short-term prediction distinguishes them from holistic crowd simulation, which requires scene population and long-range navigation \cite{bae_continuous_2025,martinez_2017,caramuta_2017}.\\
+Despite these advances, the predominant paradigm focuses on conditional short-term prediction of individual agents from past observations \cite{trajclip_2024, bae_continuous_2025}.
+These methods struggle to generalize to unseen environments or recreate multi-agent dynamics.
+This focus on single-agent short-term prediction distinguishes such approaches from holistic crowd simulation, which requires joint scene population and long-range multi-agent navigation \cite{bae_continuous_2025,seff_motionlm_2023,martinez_2017,caramuta_2017}.\\